Pilot projects funded by the European Parliament

 Between 2012 and 2014 an estimated 5,000 individuals participated in 1,000 cooking sessions and events, and up to 98 tonnes of fruit and vegetables were consumed and distributed.

-This EU-funded joint action reviewed scientific evidence and policies to create a comprehensive evidence-base for more effective and efficient action to tackle challenges related to nutrition and physical activity and to help prevent non-communicable diseases among vulnerable people, and disadvantaged groups in particular.
+This EU-funded preparatory action reviewed scientific evidence and policies to create a comprehensive evidence-base for more effective and efficient action to tackle challenges related to nutrition and physical activity, and to help prevent non-communicable diseases among vulnerable people and disadvantaged groups in particular.
+The two-year project began in February 2016 and ended in February 2018.

 - Comprehensive literature reviews of published scientific literature